Healthcare providers and patients with intellectual and developmental disabilities, working together to improve the health of everyone.

 What is the Inclusive Healthcare Partnership Project?

-• To create plain language health information designed by and for people with developmental disabilities.
+1. Create plain language health information made by and for people with developmental disabilities

 How is the Inclusive Healthcare Partnership Project supported?